matthayes/anki_cloze_anything/docs/INSTRUCTIONS.md

 This guide walks you through how to setup the fields and card templates for the Cloze Anything approach.
 Alternatively you can download one of the shared decks, for which I've already done this for you.

+You have two options for how to set up your cloze cards.
+The first option is like the traditional cloze approach in Anki: a card is generated for each cloze.
+So one card is generated for `c1`, another for `c2`, etc.  The second approach is to generate only a single card and use a button on the question side of the card to cycle through the clozes and reveal them one-by-one.
+These two approaches use almost the same card template.
+We'll start with the traditional approach and then discuss what modifications to make for the click-to-reveal appraoch.

+## Traditional Approach

 First, decide on the name for your field that will hold your cloze content.
 If you would like to use the plugin at some point to help you edit your notes then the name should end in *Cloze*, out of convention.
 Otherwise there is no requirement for the field name.
 For the remainder I'll assume you're using `ExpressionCloze` as the field name.
 Create this field.

 **Note:** You can have more than one field with cloze content per note.
 For example, you could have fields `Example1Cloze` and `Example2Cloze`.
 Each can be used to generate cards.